-Officer says ‘it was odd’ to see suspects linked to West Bloomfield death in parking lot
+Officer: ‘It was odd’ to see suspects in parking lot

 Bloomfield Hills — A preliminary exam for two men charged in the Dec.
 9 slaying of a West Bloomfield mother found in the trunk of her torched car was adjourned Friday until next month following a day of testimony in 48th District Court.

 Desean Maurice Smith, 18, of Detroit and Jaylen Stringer, 19, of West Bloomfield Township both face charges in the death of Diana Pesserl, 31.

 District Judge Diane Dickow D’Agostini heard several hours of testimony Friday from multiple witnesses to help her determine if both should stand trial in the killing.
 She denied a request from Smith’s attorney that his client be evaluated for mental competency.

 West Bloomfield Police Officer Zena Dailey testified she interviewed both suspects at a boat launch less than a mile from the shuttered Pine Lake Elementary school and within a half hour after the burning 2007 Hyundai Sonota was discovered.

 That incident — and knowing the suspects’ identities — later led to their arrests.

 “I thought it was odd,” Dailey said, recalling seeing the pair standing outside a car about 2 a.m. on Dec.
 9. “...Smith said Jaylen had to use the bathroom, and Jaylen said he wanted to show Smith the lake.”